 3. A job teaches real-life responsibilities.

 Until your teenager takes on a job, the responsibilities they are given often do not come with real consequences.
-Certainly, their failure to turn in their homework has a consequence, but it’s not one that many adolescents feel strongly.
+Certainly, their failure to turn in their homework has a consequence, but it’s not one that many adolescents feel strongly about.
 A failure to lock the door at home simply results in a lecture from mom or dad.

 Adolescents that step into the workplace are often greeted with a different perspective.
 They are offered responsibilities, and with the responsibilities come reality-based consequences.